-In comparison to other expenses, finding a place to rent might turn out to be a little expensive.
+Finding a place to rent might be a little expensive compared to other expenses.
 However, if you choose wisely, you might save yourself from excess spending.
-For instance, renting a single bedroom flat in a metropolitan area is much more expensive (around €700 per month) whereas, it costs around €500 per month (in the outermost parts of Germany).
+For instance, renting a single-bedroom flat in a metropolitan area is much more expensive (around €1200 - 3000 per month), whereas it costs around €500 per month (in the outermost parts of Germany).

-As for public health insurance, you are required to pay a monthly premium of around €80, whereas, for private health insurance, you can set a fixed monthly premium fee with the insurance company in advance.
+As for public health insurance, you must pay a monthly premium of around €80; for private health insurance, you can set a fixed monthly premium fee with the insurance company in advance.